FCC: Fully Connected Correlation for One-Shot Segmentation

 \section{Related Works}

-\textbf{Few-Shot Segmentation:} Few-shot segmentation aims to perform pixel-level classification of target objects using only a few annotated support examples.
-OSLSM~\cite{OSLSM} is considered the first method aiming to solve the FSS problem.
+\textbf{One-Shot Segmentation (OSS):} One-shot segmentation aims to perform pixel-level classification of target objects using only one annotated support example.
+OSLSM~\cite{OSLSM} is considered the first method aiming to solve the OSS problem.
 OSLSM proposed a model consisting of a condition branch and a segmentation branch.
-Many follow-up studies have proposed various methods to address FSS~\cite{Co-FCN,AMP-2,PMM,FWB,PFENet,PANet,CANet,ASGNet,DAN,FSOT,Zhang2020SGOneSG,CWT,HSNet,ASNet,BAM,VAT2,hmmasking}.
+Many follow-up studies have proposed various methods to address OSS~\cite{Co-FCN,AMP-2,PMM,FWB,PFENet,PANet,CANet,ASGNet,DAN,FSOT,Zhang2020SGOneSG,CWT,HSNet,ASNet,BAM,VAT2,hmmasking}.